-The proposed use will be located in a new building with new associated site improvements, including parking, vehicle circulation, landscaping and trash enclosures.
+The proposed use will be located in new permanent and temporary buildings with new associated site improvements, including parking, vehicle circulation, landscaping and trash enclosures.
 These improvements have been reviewed for adherence to applicable development standards and guidelines.
-The building exterior, site landscaping, fencing and other improvements are designed with appropriate materials, colors, plant types and other design elements to assure compatibility with the City's desert setting and surrounding development.
+The building exterior, site landscaping, fencing and other improvements will be designed with appropriate materials, colors, plant types and other design elements to assure compatibility with the City's desert setting and surrounding development.